 Take everything you thought you knew about barbecue sauce and throw it out the window.
 This is the stuff of legend, concocted by barbecue pioneer, Big Bob Gibson.
 If you’re in the mood for a white mayo-based sauce, this is the one for you.
 Get the Alabama White BBQ Sauce recipe.

-Big Bob Gibson Original White Sauce, $13.95 on Amazon
+Big Bob Gibson Original White Sauce, 2 for $17.99 from Amazon

 An Alabama original.